-Beneficial Ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of common stock subject to options or warrants currently exercisable or convertible, or exercisable or convertible within 60 days of October 6, 2003 are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person.
-Percentages are based on a total of 20,135,690 shares of common stock outstanding on October 6, 2003, and the shares issuable upon the exercise of options and warrants exercisable on or within 60 days of October 6, 2003, as described below.
+- (1) Beneficial Ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
+Shares of common stock subject to options or warrants currently exercisable or convertible, or exercisable or convertible within 60 days of January 31, 2004 are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person. - (2) Percentage prior to offering is based on 20,135,690 shares of common stock outstanding; percentage after offering is based on 25,245,090 shares of common stock outstanding . - (3) Includes 5,109,400 shares of common stock underlying warrants. - (4) Of which 50% of such number of shares are issuable upon exercise of currently exercisable options. - (5) All 665,000 shares are issuable upon exercise of currently exercisable warrants. - (6) Mr. Norm Dumbroff is currently a director. - (7) Mr. E.J. von Schaumburg is currently an Executive Vice President. - (8) Mr. Donald Walker is currently an Executive Vice President. - (9) Mr. Gary Walker is currently a director.